rrees/i-hate-mondays/README.md

-# i-hate-mondays
+# I hate Mondays

-Javascript library to generate custom arrays of dates that exclude certain days
+A library to generate arrays of dates that exclude certain days